intel/dffml/docs/tutorials/dataflows/chatbot.rst

 .. code-block:: console

-    $ pip install aiohttp
-    $ pip install dffml-model-scikit
+    $ pip install aiohttp dffml-model-scikit

-We'll write the operations for this dataflow in operations.py
+We'll write the operations for this dataflow in **operations.py**

 Adding necessary imports and defining ``Definitions`` for operation inputs.